Cryptocurrency Is A Hideous Monstrosity Made Out Of Computers And Greed That Is About To Devour The World

 THE GAME

-Below is a “trading” view for Bitcoin, the oldest and least preposterously named cryptocurrency.
-It spans the past 30 days on Binance, the biggest and only 2nd most corrupt cryptocurrency “exchange”.
+Above is a “trading” view for bitcoin, the oldest and least preposterously named cryptocurrency.
+It spans the past 30 days on Binance, the biggest and only 2nd most corrupt cryptocurrency “exchange” [ed. note: the top spot was held by FTX].
 Each cryptocurrency “exchange” is controlled by a whale and the whale who owns Binance is a man who chooses to go by the appropriately cryptographic handle of CZ (full name: Changpeng Zhao).
 Sam Bankman-Fried, (AKA “SBF” - these guys love anonymity) whom Fortune magazine and the New York Times seem to regard as some kind of legitimate businessman even though he came right out and told Bloomberg reporter Matt Levine that he was running one of the biggest Ponzi schemes of all time, runs a “separate” “exchange” called “FTX”.
-The doubled double quotes are indeed awkward but FTX is neither fully separate from Binance — they all seem to work together as a kind of demonic digital cartel — nor is it an actual exchange.
+The doubled double quotes are indeed awkward but FTX is neither fully separate from Binance — they all seem to work together as a kind of demonic digital cartel19 — nor is it an actual exchange.
 These are “exchanges” in name only.
 Nothing of value is exchanged in them.
-What they really are is totally unregulated gambling parlors where the vultures of humanity enslave legions of (mostly) men into giant Ponzi shaped formations and suck incredible amounts of money out of them by addicting them to a game that is rigged in ways that would make mobsters in 1960s Las Vegas deeply ashamed.
+What they really are is totally unregulated gambling parlors where the vultures of humanity enslave legions of (mostly) men into giant Ponzi shaped formations and suck incredible sums of money out of them by addicting them to a game that is rigged in ways that would make mobsters in 1960s Las Vegas deeply ashamed.
 If Goldman Sachs is a vampire squid, crypto exchanges are a blood drinking succubus straight from hell.

 You may have noticed that the young men bearing bar charts who are solving the world’s problems with these magic blockchains seem to be much, much, much wealthier than even the wealthiest of mobsters.
 This is not an accident.